cookerlyk/snake/README.md

-Clone of the classic game Snake for Mac OS
+Clone of the classic game Snake.

+Verified compatible with Mac OS and Ubuntu Linux.

 Written in Python 3.5.1 using the curses module for terminal display and control.